 Here in Bristol, we commemorate Holocaust Memorial Day with an annual civic event, held at City Hall on College Green.
 The event is run by a team of dedicated volunteers with the help of various supporters.

 If you would like to join our Bristol Holocaust Memorial Day Steering Group, please email us.

 Why we mark Holocaust Memorial Day in Bristol

 Holocaust Memorial Day is a day for education, commemoration and reflection: to think deeply about what happened to countless individuals, and how small actions escalated to acts of organised hate crime and, ultimately, genocide.

 We remember all the victims and survivors of the Holocaust, of Nazi persecution, and of subsequent genocides in Cambodia, Rwanda, Bosnia, and Darfur.

-We also reflect on what we need to do today both to keep the memory alive and build societies that resist this kind of discrimination and all forms of identity-based violence.
+We also reflect on what we need to do today, both to keep the memory alive and to build societies that resist this kind of discrimination and all forms of identity-based violence.
 Here in Bristol, we look at these issues throughout the year, not just in January.

-Holocaust Memorial Day falls on January 27th every year, which is the date when the death camp, Auschwitz-Birkenau, was liberated in 1945.
-The theme for Holocaust Memorial Day 2019 is ‘Torn From Home’.
-In 2018 it was ‘The Power Of Words’, 2017 theme was ‘How can life go on’, in 2016 it was “Don’t Stand By.”
+Holocaust Memorial Day falls on 27th January every year, which is the date when the death camp, Auschwitz-Birkenau, was liberated in 1945.
+The theme for Holocaust Memorial Day 2020 is ‘Stand Together’.
+Previous themes were ‘Torn From Home’ (2019), ‘The Power Of Words’ (2018), ‘How can life go on?’
+(2017), and ‘Don’t Stand By’ (2016).

-Bristol HMD Steering Group
+Co-Chairs, Bristol HMD Steering Group